-3 hours lecture Note: Cross listed as IT 108 Transfer acceptability: CSU
+3 hours lecture Note: Cross listed as IT 108

 Methods and experience in defining and solving mathematical problems in industrial technology.
 Special emphasis will be given to the application of these basic processes to the solution of the unique mathematical problems encountered in the areas of architecture, automotive, drafting, machine, welding, and woodworking technology.